FabricMC/Enigma/README.md

 ## Usage

-Pre-compiled jars can be found on the [fabric maven](https://maven.fabricmc.net/cuchaz/enigma-swing/).
+Pre-compiled JARs can be found on the [Fabric Maven](https://maven.fabricmc.net/cuchaz/enigma-swing/).

 ### Launching the GUI